DOLL PARTS

 This found footage, analog horror-inspired survival game will have you on the edge of your seat.
 Did you really see something?
 Or was it just a trick of the eye?
 Collect cassette tapes to discover what happened to those who came before you.
 Can you escape?
 Or will you share the same fate...?

-untitled.mov was created as a final for my Coding II course in collaboration with my classmate, Lilli Harris.
-Our objective was to create a liminal space that the player would explore from the point of view of a VHS camera.
-I modeled the assets for the game (excluding the skeleton and bike) and programmed the AI enemies, UI elements, animations, game loop, and more.
-I also wrote the script, directed the voice acting, programmed the sound design, and filmed and edited the game trailer.The enemies in untitled.mov are invisible, reverse weeping angel-style boogeymen.
-Although unkillable, the player can defend themself by hitting space/LT to cover their eyes, as the enemies will not hurt them if the player isn't looking at them.
-Additionally, I programed the lights in the hallway to flicker if the enemy is near, so the player can anticipate the arrival of a boogeyman.
+Inspired by the concept of getting stuck in the backrooms, our objective for this project was to create a liminal space that the player would explore from the point of view of a VHS camera, mimicking found-footage horror media.
+I modeled game assets in Maya, programmed the AI for the enemies, implemented UI elements, worked on animations, and established the game loop.
+I also wrote the script, directed the voice acting, designed sound effects, and edited the game trailer in Adobe Premiere Pro.The enemies are invisible, reverse weeping angel-style boogeymen.
+Although unkillable, the player can defend themself by covering their eyes, as the enemies will not hurt them if the player isn't looking at them.
+To warn the player of their presence, I added footsteps that get louder as the enemies get closer and programed the lights to flicker if the enemy is near.untiitled.mov was created as a final assignment for our Coding II course at Pratt Institute.

 Run a cozy potion shop!